digitalurban/wd-mqtt-dashboard/README.md

 Copy the file to your webserver mqttwd_dashboard.html Copy dashboardmqtt.css to your css folder (most likely /css).
 Change the path accordingly to match your settings.

-Your page will update when any MQTT is received.
+Elements within the page will update when any MQTT is received.